|

 op

-constant, or constant op X A
+constant, or constant op X

 formula is recursively defined to be one of the following, where p and q are